-This Energy audit report was over sighted to inquire about convenience to progress the energy competence of the campus.
-To drop of energy utilization whilst cultivate or humanizing comfort, health and safety were of prime anxiety.
-This audit required to recognize the mainly energy proficient appliances.
-Besides, several each day processes concerning common appliances have been provided which facilitate sinking the energy expenditure.
+The report is based on globally accepted procedures and approximations wherever necessary.
 The views expressed may not reflect the general opinion.
 This was followed by staff and student interviews, collection of data through the questionnaire, review of records, observation of practices and observable outcomes.